-Of all of France’s famous characters, Queen Marie Antoinette ranks as one of the top.
+Of all of France’s famous characters, Queen Marie Antoinette ranks as one of the tops.
 Ironically, Marie Antoinette was not even French.
-As an Austrian princess, she was married to King Louis XVI of France.
+As an Austrian princess, she married King Louis XVI of France.
 She then served as the Queen of France from 1755 to 1793.

 Marie Antoinette’s Life

 She was born Marie Antoinette of Hapsburg-Lorraine in Vienna on November 2nd 1755.
 Her Father was the Holy Roman Emperor Francis I and her mother was the Hapsburg Empress Maria Theresa.
 I think these first few lines are super important for anyone reading about the life of this troubled future queen.
 The two main points are: